SayamAlt/SMS-Spam-Classification-using-fine-tuned-RoBERTa-Base-Transformer/README.md

 ## Acknowledgements

+    This dataset is used to train a machine learning or deep learning model for classifying SMS messages as either spam or not spam.

-<p>The dataset has been collected from various sources and is released under the CC BY-SA 4.0 license by Kaggle user Almeida et al.</p>
+    The SMS Spam Collection v.1 is a set of SMS labeled messages that have been collected for conducting mobile phone spam research.
+This dataset contains 5574 English, real, and non-encoded messages, tagged as being either legitimate (ham) or spam.
+The dataset has been collected from various sources and is released under the CC BY-SA 4.0 license by Kaggle user Almeida et al.

 ## License